unjs/changelogen/README.md

 - `to`: End commit reference.
 When not provided, **latest commit in HEAD** will be used as default.
 - `rootDir`: Path to git repository.
 When not provided, **current working directory** will be used as as default.
 - `output`: Changelog file name to create or update.
 Defaults to `CHANGELOG.md` and resolved relative to rootDir.
 Use `--no-output` to write to console only.
+- `--bump`: Determine semver change and update version in `package.json`

 ## Configuration